Deciding Under Uncertainty

 Nothing supernatural is happening here.
 Your present choice does not reach into the past and rewrite the box’s contents.
 The dependency is structural, not retrocausal: the predictor’s earlier action and your later decision covary because both track the same underlying policy-pattern.
 The predictor succeeds by modeling you, and what it models is not a future twitch but a standing disposition.

-This is exactly where the two-boxer goes wrong.
+This is where the two-boxer goes wrong.
 He imagines he can keep the favorable consequences of being the kind of agent the predictor rewards, then swap in the local act of a different kind of agent at the last moment.
 He cannot.
 That is not a coherent counterfactual — it severs the very dependency the setup is built to expose.
 He wants to inhabit the branch-family in which the predictor filled the box while acting as the sort of agent for whom the predictor would have left it empty.
 That is not cleverness.
 It is incoherence disguised as opportunism.
 Two-boxing is what happens when local greed masquerades as rationality.

 And this is why Newcomb matters far beyond the magic box.
 It is a stripped-down model of ordinary strategic life in any world containing prediction, reputation, commitment, signaling, or coordination.
 The two-boxer’s mistake reappears whenever someone tries to enjoy the benefits of being trusted, legible, or cooperative while defecting at the final moment and pretending the earlier structure can be held fixed.
 It cannot.
 A policy-sensitive world rewards coherent policy, not locally greedy gestures — and every world containing other modelers of you is policy-sensitive.